 St. Patrick’s was founded in 1956 as a parish day school offering, at first, classes for only six Nursery School students.
 The addition of the elementary grades began in 1967, and the first Grade 6 class graduated in 1974.
 In September 2002, St. Patrick’s completed the addition of Grades 7 and 8, and the first Grade 8 class graduated in 2003.

-Today, we have evolved into a thriving day school with more than 500 students on two light-filled academic campuses, the Whitehaven Campus and the MacArthur Campus.
+Today, we have evolved into a thriving day school with 470 students on two light-filled academic campuses, the Whitehaven Campus and the MacArthur Campus.
 A third, the Foxhall Campus, houses our stadium and regulation-size athletic field.
 Our facilities include multiple libraries, science labs, art studios, music rooms, a gymnasium and performance center, and expansive outdoor playgrounds.

 In September 2017, we opened a 19,000-square-foot middle school for students in Grades 6, 7 and 8.
-The build-out of that facility is currently underway as we construct a mix of instructional spaces targeted at the particular needs of young adolescent learners.
+The facility is a mix of instructional spaces targeted at the particular needs of young adolescent learners.